-As you come in the entrance there is a flat bouncing castle without walls, which is safe even for toddlers.
+As you come in the entrance of Kidzooona there is a flat bouncing castle without walls, which is safe even for toddlers.
 There are a few zorbs close by.
 The exhibits on the lower part of this collage both have ball pools within the bouncing castle.

 Kidzoona Areas for babies / toddlers